Teddy Roosevelt and the Coal Strike of 1902: A Test of Presidential Power

 Frustrated by the mine owners' intransigence, Roosevelt began to explore more drastic options.
 He considered nationalizing the coal mines, but ultimately rejected this idea as too radical and politically risky.
 Instead, he devised a plan to have the U.S. Army seize and operate the mines.
 He reasoned that this would ensure a steady supply of coal to the public while also putting pressure on the mine owners to negotiate.

 Roosevelt secretly informed the mine owners that he was prepared to use the army to take over the mines if they did not agree to submit the dispute to arbitration.
-This threat, combined with the growing public pressure, finally forced the mine owners to relent.
+Still, this threat, combined with the growing public pressure, finally forced the mine owners to relent.
 They agreed to accept the findings of a commission appointed by Roosevelt.

 The Anthracite Coal Strike Commission: A Landmark Agreement